Kileak/CTF/2017/codegate/pwn/hunting/readme.md

 - Enter the boss attack thread, trying to execute fireball
 - The fireball calculation will create some minor damage value, then sleep 1 second (giving us time to send another input)
-- The boss attack thread will then check if we're using a skill below or equal to "4" (which fireball is)
+- The boss attack thread will then check, if we're using a skill below or equal to "4" (which fireball is)
 - While this is happening we're already switching our skill on the main thread to "Ice sword" and execute another attack
-- Since the damage from icesword will be calculated 1 second after fireball the chances are high, that we'll pass the "skill lock" and the "skill" check, and replace the player damage to "-1" just before subtracting it from the boss hp.
+- Since the damage from icesword will be calculated 1 second after fireball the chances are high, that we'll pass the "skill lock" and the "skill" check, and replace the player damage with 0xFFFFFFFF, which gets then converted to "-1"  just before subtracting it from the boss hp.

 ```python
 	 if playerLevel == 4: